exenGT/Computational-Materials-Science/README.md

 # General-purpose

-General purpose scripts for data post-processing.
+General purpose scripts for data pre- and post-processing.